 How about you, folks?

-When self-doubt hits you as it always does, how do you deal with it?
+When self-doubt strike, how do you deal with it?

 Do you buckle down, sway gracefully, or face it head on?